kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary.md

 ## Part 1: What is the GDPR? ##

 The GDPR gives rights to people to manage personal data collected by an organization.
-These rights can be exercised through a [Data Subject Request (DSR)][GDPRdsr].
-The organization is required to provide timely information regarding DSRs and data breaches, and perform [Data Protection Impact Assessments (DPIAs)][GDPR365DPIA].
+These rights can be exercised through a Data Subject Request (DSR).
+The organization is required to provide timely information regarding DSRs and data breaches, and perform Data Protection Impact Assessments (DPIAs).

 GDPR [terms][gdprTerms] that will be helpful in this document:
  * _Data Controller (Controller)_ – A legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.